FUTURES THINKING

 We can use this with small groups or large, online or face to face as and when circumstances allow.
 We facilitate a group to generate a shared view of the current system on which they are focused – the first horizon, or Horizon One.
 This will include a systemic view of what is driving this horizon and holding it back.
 The Third Horizon is the aspirational future where Horizon One has been transformed.
 We help the group generate their shared view of this aspirational world.
 The transformational journey between Horizons One and Three is the second horizon – Horizon Two.
 This is the transformational and adaptive pathway to Horizon Three.
 It is in Horizon Two that the issues of Horizon One are addressed without destroying the essential aspects of Horizon One that we will need into the future.

 In this way of thinking the three horizons are not sequential.
 All three are present at any time, all the time.
 They will be in varying degrees of emergence or change – this is not a static picture.
+See an example.

 Share by: